nmalyschkin/second-console/README.md

 npx second-console
 ```

-Then copy/paste the code-snippet and you are already connected.
+Copy/paste the code-snippet and you are already connected.

 ## Quick Start